-A Guide to the Mindchemist Alchemist (Pathfinder)
+A Guide to the Mindchemist Alchemist for Pathfinder

-Generally, there are two paths you can take when you’re making an alchemist: you can focus on your Strength score, use your mutagen to boost it, and become a brute-like hulk, throwing tables and chairs and bashing things in the face with weapons; or, you can concentrate on the more mental aspects of the class, maximizing your Intelligence to increase your number of bombs per day, and being more of a scientist (and probably a mad one, at that).
+Generally, there are two paths you can take when you’re making an alchemist: you can focus on your strength score, use your mutagen to boost it, and become a brute-like hulk, throwing tables and chairs and bashing things in the face with weapons; or you can concentrate on the more mental aspects of the class, maximizing your Intelligence to increase your number of bombs per day, and being more of a scientist (and probably a mad one, at that).
 If you go the Intelligence route, you often don’t get much use out of your mutagens (generally, you’d boost Dexterity to increase your chance to hit with bombs, but since they’re already touch attacks, you don’t need too much of a boost).
 That’s where the mindchemist archetype (Ultimate Magic 19) comes in.

-At 1st level, instead of learning how to create mutagens, the mindchemist learns to create a cognatogen instead.
+At the first level, instead of learning how to create mutagens, the mindchemist learns to create a cognatogen instead.
 A cognatogen (see the discovery on page 15 of Ultimate Magic ) is essentially the opposite of a mutagen—it boosts a mental ability score at the cost of reducing a physical one.
 This allows you to increase your Intelligence and reduce your Strength—and if you’re not planning on hulking out often (or if you never plan to do it), this is a wonderful trade-off for you.
 Cognatogens are available to all alchemists as a discovery, though, so the mindchemist has a few other abilities to round out the archetype.

 Just to prove how devoted they are to mental pursuits, mindchemists can also, in place of a discovery, take Skill Focus in Disable Device, Disguise, Heal, Knowledge skills, Sense Motive, and Spellcraft, and they can also decide to learn three new languages in place of a discovery.

 With all of these little bits combined, the mindchemist can make some seriously impressive Knowledge checks with just a single rank.
-At 1st level, with a 17 Intelligence, a mindchemist is looking at a +10 bonus to Knowledge (arcana) and Knowledge (nature) checks just with a single rank.
-That’s pretty impressive, giving the alchemist a sizeable advantage over the bard and the wizard in specialized knowledge, though he can’t really compete with either in breadth of knowledge.
+At the first level, with a 17 Intelligence, a mindchemist is looking at a +10 bonus to Knowledge (arcana) and Knowledge (nature) checks just with a single rank.
+That’s pretty impressive, giving the alchemist a sizeable advantage over the bard and the wizard in specialized knowledge, though he can’t really compete with either in a breadth of knowledge.

-So, here’s a sample mindchemist build, designed to take advantage of the perfect recall ability to tackle those really tough questions and also reliably identify any constructs, dragons, and magical beasts he might run into.
+Here’s a sample mindchemist build, designed to take advantage of the perfect recall ability to tackle those really tough questions and also reliably identify any constructs, dragons, and magical beasts he might run into.
 Switching the focus to Knowledge (nature) maximizes your ability to identify animals, fey, and monstrous humanoids instead.
 If you’re so inclined, you could always take Skill Focus in both, though.

-Elven Alchemist (Mindchemist) 5
+Elven Alchemist (Mindchemist): 5

 Ability Scores (15 Point Buy): Str 8, Dex 14, Con 12, Int 17, Wis 13, Cha 10

-Feats and Discoveries
+Feats and Discoveries:

 1 Point Blank Shot